Device management

 How do devices appear in the system?

-When a Shelly device is configured to use MQTT, it announces itself automatically.
+When a Shelly device is connected to Optimaatti, it announces itself automatically.
 Optimaatti detects it and adds it to the dashboard in seconds.

 What information does the device send?